atomable/validators/README.md

 If you find issues with the validators, log them here in our [issues.](https://github.com/atomable/validators/issues)

 ## TODO
-- number validators
-- JSON object validators (stringIsJson, hasProperty, etc.)
+- JSON object validators (hasProperty, etc.)
-- auth validators
+- auth validators (may be a new category of validators that are authorizers... to discuss.)

 ## Links
 - [atomable.io](http://atomable.io)